State Representation Learning from Demonstration: Goal Reaching

-To quantitatively evaluate the usefulness of the state representation generated with our method, we run the RL algorithm DDPG \cite{lillicrap2015continuous} on a new instance of the reaching task, chosen randomly, and compare the learning curve to the ones obtained with state representations originating from other methods.
-The performance of a policy is measured as the mean success rate, i.e. the probability to reach the reward (i.e. the goal) from a random initial configuration in $50$ time steps or less.
-We expect that better representations yield faster learning progress (in average).
+In this section, we report our results with the quantitative evaluation of SRLfD when a goal reaching task is used in the transfer learning phase (see \fig{fig:SRLfD}\subref{fig:SRLfD_c}).
+Specifically, we evaluate the transferability of SRLfD learned state representations used as inputs for a RL algorithm (SAC~\citep{haarnoja2018soft}) to solve a new instance of the reaching task chosen randomly, and compare the success rates to the ones obtained with state representations originating from other methods.
+The performance of a policy is measured as the probability to reach the goal from a random initial configuration in $50$ time steps or less.
+We expect that better representations yield faster learning progress and better convergence (on average).